 THE MERAKI BEHAVIORAL HEALTH CLINIC

 Dr. McNeill is a nurse practitioner (NP) with a focus in family medicine and psychiatry (anxiety disorders, depression, bipolar disorder, schizophrenia, eating disorder, etc.).
-She is also an associate professor of health, human services, and science at Ashford University.
-She earned her PhD in human services with a specialization in health care administration from Capella University, an MSN for University of South Alabama focusing in family practice, an MBA and a BsIT from AIU, and a BSN from Emory University.
-She has been an assistant professor for over a decade, teaching across several healthcare programs at both baccalaureate and master’s levels in gerontology, healthcare administration, management, and nursing.
-Professionally, she has spent over a decade in healthcare leadership, as a practicing clinician, an educator, and a researcher.
-Dr. McNeill was named Director of the Year by the International Nurses Association (INA) for her work in community care.
+She is also an associate professor of Health and Human Services, and Science at the University of Arizona Global Campus.
+She earned her PhD in human services with a specialization in Health Care Administration from Capella University, an MSN from the University of South Alabama focusing in family practice, an MBA and a BsIT from AIU, and a BSN from Emory University.
+She has been an assistant professor for over a decade, teaching across several healthcare programs at both baccalaureate and master’s levels in Gerontology, Healthcare administration, Management, and Nursing.
+Professionally, she has spent over a decade in Healthcare leadership, as a practicing clinician, an educator, and a researcher.
+Dr. McNeill, PhD, was named Director of the Year by the International Nurses Association (INA) for her work in community care.
 She is a member of the United Advanced Practice Registered Nurses - GA chapter and the American Association of Nurse Practitioners.
 She is passionate about providing quality, evidence-based, and affordable care, with access to all residents.
 She believes that patient-centeredness is of the upmost importance and lends to more successful patient outcomes.